Ohio Township, Pennsylvania

 Ohio Township is a township of the Second Class in Allegheny County, Pennsylvania, United States.
 Ohio Township elects a board of three Supervisors, a property tax collector, and a constable.
 The day-to-day business of the township is managed by a Township Manager serving at will.
 In addition to the Administration Office, the Police Department, Road Department, and Recreation Department are also under the direct administration of the Board of Supervisors.
-The Ohio Township Police Department provides full-time service, not only for Ohio Township, but through contractual agreements also for the Townships of Aleppo, Kilbuck, and Neville and the Boroughs of Ben Avon, Ben Avon Heights, Emsworth and Sewickley Hills.
+The Ohio Township Police Department provides full-time service, not only for Ohio Township, but through contractual agreements also for the Townships of Aleppo, Kilbuck, and Neville and the Boroughs of Ben Avon Heights, Emsworth and Sewickley Hills.

 The population was 7,178 at the 2020 census.
 The township is located 9 mi northwest of Pittsburgh.
 There is no central business district, but there are a few small shops in the Mt.
 Nebo area.
 A new shopping center has been built called Mt.
 Nebo Pointe.
 In recent years, several retail outlets have been built near the Camp Horne Road interchange of Interstate 279.

 Ohio Township was named after the Ohio River.